lbormann/darts-caller/README.md

 *`-V / --caller_volume`*

 You can lower the call-volume in relation to current system-volume.
 '1.0' is system-volume.
 '0.5' is "half" volume.
 By default this is '1.0'.
+The web-caller has its own volume control.

 *`-C / --caller`*

 Sets a specific voice-pack as caller.
 On start the application displays a list of installed voice-packs; copy the name of chosen one and paste it here.
 By default this is 'None' meaning the application chooses a random caller (voice-pack).

+Side note: You can change the caller/voice-pack anytime in the web-caller.

 *`-R / --random_caller`*